raghuldav/XGBoost-NN-for-Airbnb/README.md

 The models learn to predict log(price) from this enriched, cleaned feature set.

-## 5. Key Discoveries - XGBoost vs. Neural Networks
+## 5. Key Discoveries and findings in here - XGBoost vs. Neural Networks

 ### 5.1.
 Models by City Performance